tokyor/mecamonagi/README.md

-A Docker Image for hubot that can talk R (a.k.a. mecamonagi)
+mecamonagi - A Docker Image for hubot that can talk R
 ========================================

 **Note that the heart of this hubot is made by @teramonagi.
 Thanks for your great work!**